BY: T. Franklin Murphy | January 2016 (edited 2018)

 Success with intimacy requires working through sensitivities provoked by relationship fears.

+Love isn’t one wondrous moment of joy after another.
 Intimate partners arouse sensitivities.
-Close connections are tightly bound to security; fluctuations in behavior signal volatility and painfully poke at our vulnerabilities.
-A simple event or spoken word triggers strong emotions sending emotions into over-drive; we aggressively lash out, or silently stew in self-righteousness.
+Our close connections are tightly bound to security; fluctuations in behavior signal volatility and painfully poke at vulnerabilities.
+Trust from repeated loving responses and timely repairs softens the fears.
+For many, however, a simple event or spoken word triggers strong emotions sending emotions into over-drive; they aggressively lash out, or silently stew in self-righteousness.

 Slow down!
-Recognize the bubbling emotions; evaluate the value of the impulsive reaction; slow down and break this destructive chain.
+Recognize the bubbling emotions; evaluate the value of the impulsive reaction; we must break this destructive chain.
 Breathe.
 Calm the emotional flooding first, reestablishing safety.
-When you escape the primitive responses of the emotional brain, reminding yourself of the long-term relationship goals, you then can appropriately share feelings in a kind, non-accusing and compassionate way.
-Expressing ownership for your emotions first and then offering specifics about which behaviors of theirs triggered those emotions; with care, we effectively open the door for a compassionate response, being felt and accepted.
+After you have soothed the primitive aliveness of the emotional brain, remind yourself of the long-term goals, and only then appropriately share feelings in a kind, non-accusing and compassionate way.
+Expressing ownership for your emotions first and then offering specifics about the behaviors and events that triggered those emotions; with care, we can effectively open the door to our hearts, and there in our naked vulnerabilities will a compassionate lover respond.
+We can be felt and accepted in the core emotions of love.

 Flourishing Life Society Website search: